Skip to main content

 "id": "MyExtensions.Validation.Group",

-"label": "Model validation",
+"label": "Model Validation",

 "controls": [

-//Define the validation execution button.
+//Defines the validation run button.

 {